 Once a record is sealed, it is as if the crime did not take place for nearly all intents and purposes.
 Most employers will not have access to sealed records.
 However, law enforcement agencies, government agencies, and Courts may still have access to your record.

-Employers in government agencies and the caregiver sector may still have access to your record even if it is been sealed.
+Employers in government agencies and the caregiver sector may still have access to your record even if it has been sealed.

 Can My Expungement Application Be Denied?